-How to Lower Your Risk of Heart Disease for Seniors
+How Seniors Can Lower the Risk of Heart Disease

 Did you know heart disease is one of the biggest threats to senior health, but the right lifestyle habits and a heart-healthy diet can help lower the risk?
 If you’re unsure of what are heart healthy tips for seniors, this blog post can help.

 Heart disease is the term given to a group of different health conditions that affect the heart.
 The most common form of heart disease in the United States is called coronary artery disease (CAD).
 CAD is often responsible for serious cardiovascular events like a heart attack, heart failure, chest pain, and irregular heartbeat (also called arrhythmia).

 - Having a hard time catching your breath

 - Feeling very full or having indigestion

 - Pain in the chest or an uncomfortable pressure in the chest

 - Unusual pains in the back, shoulders or neck

 14 Tips for Reducing Your Risk of Heart Disease